Upcoming NARA Webinars

 December 11, 2025 Webinar:

-In the The Licensing Study webinar, you will learn about what's new in the world of childcare licensing and how things have evolved or stayed the same.
+In The Licensing Study webinar, you will learn about what's new in the world of childcare licensing and how things have evolved or stayed the same.
 Discussion will include updated statistics, significant impacts, such as covid, as well as current trends to meet the ever-changing demands of childcare.
 Please come and join us as we share, listen, and learn.

 Deborah Russo